neonexus/sails-react-bootstrap-webpack/README.md

 #### Make sure dependencies work

-Now, you'll want to `cd myapp`, and `npm install`.
+Next, you'll want to `cd myapp`, and `npm install`.

-Now, before you can actually start the server for a dry-run, you need to decide how you are going to store the server's credentials (user/pass for datastores and the like).
+Before you can actually start the server for a dry-run, you need to decide how you are going to store the server's credentials (user/pass for datastores and the like).
 It is recommended you use the [environment variables](#environment-variables), but it is also possible to run the [interactive setup](#interactive-setup), and generate a `local.js`.

 #### Give it a spin

 You should now be able to `sudo npm run lift:prod` (recommended for all remote environments, even DEV). `sudo` is needed on Amazon Linux, because it requires ROOT permissions to open ports.

 If everything is working as intended... congrats (or so you thought)!
-Now that you have everything working; it's time to get the server to update / rebuild / start itself.
+Now that you have everything working, it's time to get the server to update / rebuild / start itself.

 #### Final stretch

-Now you need to decide how you are going to have the `tmux.sh` script run on startup.
+Next up, you need to decide how you are going to have the `tmux.sh` script run on startup.
 The easiest way would be to just install `cronie` (for the use of `crontab`):

 ```shell
 sudo yum install cronie